cappysan/asustor-jellyfin/README.md

 The APK application is not available as an Asustor App Central application as Asustor does not accept duplicates, even if one is docker based and this one is not.

-**Installation Steps:**
+### Application Installation

+**Step 1**

-- Download the APK file
+- Download the APK file from Cappysan's Asustor website ([https://asustor.cappysan.dev/2025/12/04/jellyfin/](https://asustor.cappysan.dev/2025/12/04/jellyfin/)
-- Enter the Asustor App Center in your Asustor NAS UI.
+- Enter the Asustor App Center from your Asustor NAS user interface
-- Enter the 'Management" tab in the App Center,
+- Enter the 'Management" tab in the App Center
-- Enter the "Manual Install" tab from the "Management" tab
+- Enter the "Manual Install" left tab from the "Management" tab
 - Select the previously downloaded file for the "Browse" input box
-- Click "Upload" and follow further instructions from pop-up box.
+- Click "Upload" and follow further instructions from pop-up box

-**Usage:**
+**Step 2**

+In order to secure the newly created "Configuration" shared folder:

+- Enter the "Access Control" tab in the App Center
+- Enter the "Shared folders" left tab from the "Access Control" tab
+- Select the "Configuration" folder to allow only the required users to modify the configuration

+### Configuration

+By default, no configuration is required for Jellyfin to operate.

-Jellyfin HTTP UI will be available on port 8096.
+The Jellyfin HTTP interface is available on port 8096.

-If configured from within Jellyfin UI, the Jellyfin HTTPS UI will be available on port 8920.
+To enable HTTPS, configure it through the Jellyfin user interface.
+The SSL certificate is located at: `/share/Configuration/jellyfin/ssl.p12`.
+The default HTTPS port is 8920.

-It is possible to use Cappysan Certbot and Apache package to serve Jellyfin on the default HTTPS port (ie: 443)
+You may also use the Cappysan Certbot and Apache packages to serve Jellyfin over the standard HTTPS port (443) and disable the default Jellyfin ports if desired.

-A "Configuration" shared folder is created during installation.
-It should be configured to only allow admins to edit the Jellyfin configuration.
-Shared folder can be accessed through SSH (ie: /share/Configuration), or via NFS/SMB/FTP depending on your configured settings.
+Files within the `Configuration` shared folder can be modified via SSH or by exporting the shared folder through NFS, SMB, FTP, ...

 ## Support & Sponsorship <a name="support"></a>